OfficialKrisHass/Copper-Engine/Documentation/Guide/06 - Physics.md

 # Physics
-Physics are an essential part of a game since without them, the world would be static and boring and that is no bueono.
-Thankfully Copper-Engine uses physx for its physics simulation.
+Physics are an essential part of a game since without them, the world would be static and boring and that is no bueno.
+Thankfully Copper-Engine provides a Physics engine, which uses PhysX for its physics simulation.

-In this guide we will explore the physics system and how to use it in your games and learning the fundamental knowledge that we will use in the next guide to create a simple FPS movement system!
+In this guide we will explore the physics system and how to use it in your games, You will learn the fundamental knowledge that we will use in the next guide to create a simple FPS movement system!

 ## Rigid Body physics
 Rigid body physics are physics simulations where the objects do not deform under external forces, e.g. they keep their shape as if they were made out of humanity's strongest, indestructible metal.